nickyeoman/phpframework/README.md

 bash vendor/nickyeoman/phpframework/bin/newProject.bash
 ```

-After you edit the env file you will want to add a controller
+After you edit the env file.
+Then you will want to add a controller:

 ```bash
 bash vendor/nickyeoman/phpframework/bin/newController.bash index